Maxlasting/request-catcher/README.md

 ## configure

 - timeout: default is 1000ms.
+- pendingTimeout: default is timeout, set it the timeout will be invalid.
+- loadingTimeout: default is timeout, set it the timeout will be invalid.
-- hook: handleNotify({ xhr, url, status }) -> if time greater than timeout callback will be do something on pending/loading/loaded.
+- hook: onRequestWorking({ xhr, url, status }) -> if time greater than timeout callback will be do something on pending/loading/loaded.
-- hook: handleTimeout({ xhr, url }) -> callback do some thing on timeout.
+- hook: onRequestTimeout({ xhr, url }) -> callback do some thing on timeout.